iagox86/dnscat2-tunnel-drivers-dns/README.md

 When data arrives over DNS, the data is sent to `feed()` via the `data:` argument.
-The `max_length:` argument tells the controller the maximum amount of data the protocol can handle.
-It's expected to return between `0` and `max_length:` bytes of binary data.
+The `max_length:` argument tells the controller the maximum amount of data the protocol can handle right now (it can and will vary between calls, so it MUST NOT be stored).
+It's expected to return between `0` and `max_length:` bytes of binary data, or `nil`.

-Any error raised is caught, and transmitted back to the client as an error condition.
+Any error raised is caught, and transmitted back to the client as an error condition (`NXDomain` or `ServFail`).
 That's the best way to handle any kind of error condition at this level of the protocol (in theory, higher level protocols should have their own error handling mechanism).

 ### Start and stop